 Available with Advanced license.

-ArcGIS for Aviation is part of a complete system for managing data, products, workflows, and quality.
-It is an ArcGIS Desktop extension that tightly integrates with ArcGIS Server and other extensions such as ArcGIS Data Interoperability 10.5.1 for Desktop , ArcGIS Spatial Analyst, ArcGIS 3D Analyst, and ArcGIS Workflow Manager for Desktop.
-ArcGIS for Aviation is bundled with complementary components that include Esri Production Mapping tools, ArcGIS Data Reviewer for Desktop, and Task Assistant Manager.
+ArcGIS Aviation is part of a complete system for managing data, products, workflows, and quality.
+It is an ArcGIS Desktop extension that tightly integrates with ArcGIS Server and other extensions such as ArcGIS Data Interoperability extension for Desktop, ArcGIS Spatial Analyst extension, ArcGIS 3D Analyst extension, and ArcGIS Workflow Manager (Classic) Desktop.
+ArcGIS Aviation is bundled with complementary components that include ArcGIS Production Mapping tools, ArcGIS Data Reviewer Desktop, and Task Assistant Manager.
 Together, these components provide the aviation industry with a comprehensive solution to solve challenges and inefficiencies for aviation data, product, workflow, and quality management.
-ArcGIS for Aviation provides a resolution to the challenges that the aviation industry faces, such as the demand for more products, operating budget cut-backs, dynamic lists of standards, and numerous changes to information.
+ArcGIS Aviation provides a resolution to the challenges that the aviation industry faces, such as the demand for more products, operating budget cut-backs, dynamic lists of standards, and numerous changes to information.

-The Esri Mapping and Charting solutions include industry-specific, standards-based templates, rules, and tools.
-Through configuration, the tools and processes can be adapted to meet maturing business needs, and therefore an API is not included for customization.
+ArcGIS Defense Mapping, ArcGIS Production Mapping, ArcGIS Maritime, ArcGIS Bathymetry, and ArcGIS Aviation include industry-specific, standards-based templates, rules, and tools.
+Through configuration, the tools and processes can be adapted to meet maturing business needs; therefore, an API is not included for customization.

 - Manage aviation information in a central geodatabase and produce multiple products in an enterprise environment.

 - Access, manage, and share datasets securely in an enterprise environment that provides accessibility and scalability for multiple users.